DEBORAH MAY

 Maxine Doyle’s Sunset: Film producer, cinematographer, editor.
 An immersive site specific performance at the old Sunset Hospital on the bank of the Swan River, Perth.
 (STRUT Dance & Perth Festival)

-You Know We Belong Together: Dramaturg and video documentation.
+You Know We Belong Together: Julia Hales' deeply personal account of her experiences as a daughter, actor, dreamer and person with Down syndrome.
+Dramaturg and documentation.
 (Black Swan State Theatre Company/DADAA/Perth Festival)

 See the Music, Hear the Dance: Director & editor.
 An evening of Thomas Ades’ music featuring Britten Sinfonia and including choreography by Wayne McGregor and Crystal Pite.
 (Crystal’s astonishing Polaris had 60 dancers and 65 musicians, in the pit, on stage and in the auditorium.)